On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Thermodynamic Stability and phase transition: The role of (non-) perturbative corrections

-The first thing we observe here is that, in both uncorrected ($\eta=0$) and corrected ($\eta\neq 0$) cases, $C_{Q,exp}$ stays negative for larger BH sizes, and suffers from an infinite discontinuity as it shrinks further in size.
-At this point, it turns from negative to positive, thereby manifesting an unstable to stable phase transition.
-In particular, this transition represents a \textit{second order phase transition}.
-This is somewhat peculiar to charged BHs, conceptualized by Davies \cite{1978RPPh...41.1313D}, and is purely of geometric origin due to presence of horizons in the spacetime.
-Once we enter quantum domain, it then again turns negative through $C_{Q}=0$ in presence of $\eta$, and tends to be more negative (unstable) for larger $\eta$.
+Once we enter quantum domain, $C_{Q}$ then again turns negative through zero in presence of $\eta$, and tends to be more negative (unstable) for larger $\eta$.
 It finally goes to zero at extremal limit ($M=Q$).
 This negativity of $C_{Q}$ only occurs in presence of $\eta$, and is absent for $\eta=0$ case.
 Hence, $\eta$ lends different behaviours to the end stages of our BH as it approaches extremal geometry. $C_{Q}=0$ signifies a \textit{first order phase transition}.
 We thus conclude that, with $eta$, our BH always remains thermodynamically in an unstable phase for larger sizes and attains stability for some region before again becoming unstable.
 So for classical geometries, our BH is unstable, and it undergoes stable/unstable phase transitions in quantum regime.
 Roots of $C_{Q}$ indicate, what generally are known as bound points, which separate physically acceptable positive temperature solutions from negative (unphysical) ones \cite{Hendi:2018sbe}.
 However, in our case, in addition to temperature considerations, it aids in identifying a critical mass $M_{c}$, corresponding to the first root of $C_{Q,exp}$, which marks the onset of phase transitions.
 We find $M_{c}$ to be \begin{widetext}

 \end{widetext} which obviously depends on $\eta$ and $Q$ on the BH, and this phase transition is absent in original $5$D RNBHs, and has its sole origin in non-perturbative corrections to entropy.
 Since non-perturbative corrections become relevant only at small (quantum) scales, it is appropriate to treat this as a large (classical) to small (quantum) BH phase transition, quite ubiquitous in BHs \cite{Kubiznak:2016qmn}.
 The second zero of heat capacity characterizes a BH that does not exchange energy with its surroundings.
 This means that the BH ceases evaporation at this stage and ends up as a black remnant.
 It is hard to ascertain purely from $C_{Q,exp}$ alone what happens beyond this point since our study only concerns up to the extremal limit.
 As we will see later, thermodynamic geometry conveys much richer structure than heat capacity at extremal limit.
 This situation finds its parallel in the role of $Q$ as depicted in figure \ref{Cexp} (b).
 The larger the $Q$, evaporation stops at a larger $M$, $Q$ just quickens the second order phase transition.